 Different ichnotaxa display different depth patterns over the Phanerozoic, and some changes in maximum transition layer depth may be attributable to a deepening of burrows of a particular ichnotaxon.
-More than half of the burrows that define the maximum extent of Paleozoic transition layers greater than 12 cm are Skolithos (60.7%), and almost all the deepest burrows in our database from this era are Skolithos.
-In the Mesozoic and Cenozoic, only 16.4% and 20.8%, respectively, of burrows >12 cm depth are Skolithos.
-The range of maximum Skolithos depths remains remarkably consistent across the Phanerozoic; sedimentary units throughout the past 539 million years (myr) contain both very deep and shallow Skolithos.
-The consistency of Skolithos is further supported by the lack of substantive changepoints in Skolithos burrow depths and the consistency of the Skolithos average model (Fig. 6).
+More than half of the burrows with depths >12 cm in our Paleozoic transition layer dataset are Skolithos (60.7%).
+In the Mesozoic and Cenozoic, only 16.4% and 20.0%, respectively, of burrows >12 cm depth are Skolithos.
+Across the Phanerozoic, sedimentary units contain both very deep and shallow Skolithos; the range of maximum reported Skolithos depths appears to be relatively invariant through time.
+This is further supported by the lack of substantive changepoints in Skolithos burrow depths and the consistency of the Skolithos average model (Fig. 6).
 Thalassinoides also exhibits relatively consistent models of maximum burrow depth over the Phanerozoic, although this is the trace fossil characterized by the sparsest depth data (Fig. 6).

 The Mesozoic increase in transition layer depth is associated with notable increases in the depth of the U-shaped burrows Arenicolites and Diplocraterion, as well as the appearance and expansion of Ophiomorpha (Fig. 6).
-The presence of Ophiomorpha in Mesozoic and Cenozoic strata is associated with some of the deepest transition layers emergent from our dataset.
-No individual ichnotaxon emerges as the dominant driver of transition layer depth in our Mesozoic dataset, but Ophiomorpha represents 47.2% of burrows recording transition layers >12 cm in the Cenozoic.
-Substantial increases in maximum Ophiomorpha depth are associated with detected positive changepoints in transition layer depth both across the Paleocene–Eocene transition and during the Miocene (Fig. 6).
+The presence of Ophiomorpha in Mesozoic and Cenozoic strata is associated with some of the deepest transition layers that emerged from our dataset.
+No individual ichnotaxon emerges as the dominant driver of transition layer depth in our Mesozoic dataset, but Ophiomorpha represents 48.0% of burrows recording transition layers >12 cm in the Cenozoic.
+Substantial increases in maximum Ophiomorpha depth are associated with positive changepoints (i.e., detected increases) in transition layer depth both across the Paleocene–Eocene transition and during the Miocene (Fig. 6).
 Zoophycos is characterized by a prominent changepoint (and increase in burrow depth) in the Cretaceous.

 Paleozoic transition layer depths

 In shallow subtidal marine environments, a deep transition layer appears to have been established relatively rapidly following the latest Ediacaran and early Cambrian emergence of vertical burrowing (Fig. 4).
-In our dataset, very deep burrows first appear in Cambrian Stage 3, indicating that deep-tier burrowing, like other forms of infaunalization (28, 31), was well-advanced across a range of shallow marine settings by the early Cambrian.
-Transition layers dominated by deep-tier burrows (>12 cm depth; cf. (14)) occur more frequently in the lower Paleozoic portion of our dataset relative to some subsequent Paleozoic periods (e.g., 42.1% of Cambrian and Ordovician transition layers reach deep infaunal tiering levels).
-However, these are largely restricted to specific ichnofabrics, facies and paleoenvironments—including Skolithos- and occasionally Arenicolites- or Monocraterion-dominated densely packed assemblages or “piperock” in sandstones deposited in proximal subtidal as well as nearshore settings (63-65), Ordovician Daedalus-dominated assemblages recorded in nearshore and shoreface sandstones (66) and Ordovician Thalassinoides networks in carbonate inner shelf environments (40).
-Additionally, lower Paleozoic maximum burrow depths have a median value of 7.6 cm (25th percentile = 4.5 cm, 75th percentile = 28.0 cm; note these raw burrow depth values do not consider compaction; we hereafter refer to these as “consolidated”; see below for further discussion of compaction).
+In our dataset, very deep burrows first appear in Cambrian Stage 3, indicating that deep-tier burrowing, like other forms of infaunalization (28, 31), was well advanced across a range of shallow marine settings by the early Cambrian.
+Transition layers dominated by deep-tier burrows (>12 cm depth; cf. (14)) are more abundant in the lower Paleozoic part of our dataset relative to some subsequent Paleozoic intervals (e.g., 41.0% of Cambrian and Ordovician transition layers reach deep infaunal tiering levels).
+However, these are largely restricted to specific ichnofabrics, facies and paleoenvironments—including 1) Skolithos- and in some instances Arenicolites- or Monocraterion-dominated densely packed assemblages or “piperock” in sandstones deposited in proximal subtidal as well as nearshore settings (63-65), 2) Ordovician Daedalus-dominated assemblages recorded in nearshore and shoreface sandstones (66) and 3) Ordovician Thalassinoides networks in carbonate inner shelf environments (40).
+Additionally, lower Paleozoic maximum burrow depths have a median value of 7.6 cm (25th percentile = 4.5 cm, 75th percentile = 28.0 cm.
+Note these raw burrow depth values do not consider compaction.
+We hereafter refer to these as “uncorrected”; see below for further discussion of compaction).
 These results are largely consistent with findings that, although present in certain shallow marine settings and geologic successions, large vertical burrows are relatively uncommon in Cambrian strata; ichnofabrics in these successions are more commonly dominated by meiofauna-scale and small macrofaunal burrows (31, 33, 35).